Meet Gigi Lozano, Ph.D.

 About Dr. Lozano

-Professor and Chair, Department of Genetics, Division of Basic Science Research, The University of Texas MD Anderson Cancer Center, Houston, TX
+Hubert L. Olive Stringer Distinguished Chair in Oncology in Honor of Sue Gribble Stringer, Department of Genetics, Division of Basic Science Research, The University of Texas MD Anderson Cancer Center, Houston, TX

 p53 pathway tumor suppressors mouse models